 Dynamic input variation

-In power circuits and similar applications, this refers to the variation in output voltage when the input voltage is rapidly changed within a specified range under rated conditions such as load current.
-It is one of the indicators showing the stability of a power circuit against input fluctuation.
+In power circuits, this refers to variations in output voltage when the input voltage is suddenly changed within a specified range under rated conditions such as load current.
+It is one of the indicators that shows the stability of a power circuit against input fluctuations.
 The smaller the dynamic input variation, the higher the stability against sudden input voltage fluctuations.
-It is useful, for example, for estimating the stability of the output voltage when the commercial power supply used as input fluctuates rapidly due to the effects of other loads.
+It is useful, for example, in estimating the stability of the output voltage when the commercial power supply used as the input rapidly fluctuates due to the effects of other loads.